Rocketman is playing now in cinemas nationwide.

 Fresh from rescuing the Freddie Mercury and Queen biopic Bohemian Rhapsody after the removal of its director Bryan Singer.
-Dexter Fletcher brings us the glowing, fabulous and utterly compelling Rocketman.
-Bringing to life the career of Elton John with stunning cinematography, performances and energy.
-In a pure fantasia of music, creativity and emotion.
+Dexter Fletcher brings us the fabulous and utterly compelling Rocketman.
+From its opening scenes, Rocketman is layered with the joy, artistry and darker moments of Elton John’s life and career, and while the timeline is fast and loose, it wears its heart on its sleeve.

 Director: Dexter Fletcher

 Cast: Taron Egerton, Jamie Bell, Richard Madden